Playground dedicated to fallen NYPD detective

 Playground dedicated to fallen NYPD Det.
 Peter Figoski

 The dedication of a new playground in West Babylon to the late NYPD Det.
-Peter Figoski brought together his police buddies and family, who remembered him as much for his love of community as for his sacrifice in the line of duty.
+Peter Figoski brought together his police buddies and loved ones, who remembered him as much for his dedication to family as for his sacrifice in the line of duty.

 There were lots of hugs, smiles and reminiscing at Saturday's ceremony unveiling the "Detective Peter Figoski Memorial Playground."